John Charteris: Early military career

 Charteris entered the Royal Military Academy, Woolwich, in December 1893, and on graduating received a commission into the Royal Engineers in March 1896, and was sent to Asia, where he joined the British Indian Army.
-He entered Staff College, Quetta in 1907, and was the outstanding graduate of his year in 1909.
+He entered Staff College, Quetta, in 1907, and was the outstanding graduate of his year in 1909.
 Major-General Douglas Haig, then Chief of Staff India, became his patron.

 Charteris was a staff captain at India HQ in 1909–10, then in 1910–12 was GSO2 on the Operations Section of the Indian General Staff.
 When Haig was appointed to Corps Command at Aldershot in 1912, as Assistant Military Secretary Captain Charteris was one of the trusted officers who found a place in his retinue.

 First World War

 In August 1914, on the outbreak of the First World War, whilst still at the junior officer rank of captain, Charteris was appointed an Aide-de-Camp to Haig, whom he accompanied to France with the British Expeditionary Force (BEF).
 In September 1914 Haig issued him with an order to establish an Intelligence Office in I Corps Headquarters, Haig's command, with the aim of providing operational information on the activities of the Imperial German Army.
 Despite being fluent in French and German, Charteris had no background or formal training in intelligence work.
 He remained in Haig's retinue engaged in this work when I Corps was enlarged and converted into the BEF's First Army in December 1914, and then on to the BEF's General Headquarters, when Haig was appointed Commander-in-Chief of the BEF in December 1915, where Charteris was promoted by Haig to the temporary rank of brigadier-general in January 1916 at 38 years of age.
 Haig also awarded him the Distinguished Service Order for his work on his HQ Staff in 1915.

 Charteris was brash, untidy, and liked to start the day with a brandy and soda.
 He was a sort of licensed jester (known as "The Principal Boy" due to his rapid promotion) amidst Haig's staid inner circle.
 In Walter Reid's view he comes across as likeable and able in his own writings, including his letters to his much younger wife Noel (the "Douglas" frequently referred to in his letters is their infant son).
 He is cited by the Quote Investigator as the source for the saying "Military Intelligence is a contradiction in terms", in his 1931 memoir At G.H.Q.

-Haig's chaplain George S. Duncan later commented on how Charteris' "vitality and loud-mouthed exuberance" made him unpopular.
+Haig's chaplain George S. Duncan later commented on how Charteris's "vitality and loud-mouthed exuberance" made him unpopular.
 Lord Derby, then Secretary of State for War, began to have doubts about Charteris in the role as the BEF's Intelligence Chief after an incident in February 1917 when he failed to censor an interview given by Haig to French journalists.